SharePoint/sp-dev-docs/docs/general-development/debugging-sharepoint-server-workflows.md

 This debugging option is not available for workflows created using SharePoint Designer 2013, because there is no action that maps to the **WriteLine** activity.
-Unfortunately, this debugging option is available only to SharePoint 2013 on-premises installations, since the port used by the Test Service Host utility is typically not publically accessible outside an on-premises network.
+Unfortunately, this debugging option is available only to SharePoint on-premises installations, since the port used by the Test Service Host utility is typically not publically accessible outside an on-premises network.
 This is also true for Office 365.
 The ports SharePoint uses to connect to Workflow Manager are the same ones used by the Test Service Host, and those are only accessible within the trusted network.
 However, this does not mean that you need to change their workflows to remove any **WriteLine** activities before deployment to Office 365.
 These activities can be left in the workflow as they are not seen unless the **Test Service Host** is connected to Workflow Manager.

 ## Debugging using Fiddler to monitor HTTP traffic

-The last debugging option for SharePoint Server 2013 workflows is a new addition for workflow developers due to the change in how workflows are handled in the current platform.
-Recall that in SharePoint Server 2013, all workflow processing is handed off to an external product, Workflow Manager 1.0.
-When a workflow has to communicate with SharePoint, such as updating the current state of the workflow, collecting data from items or users in a SharePoint site, or when working with tasks, Workflow Manager's activities leverage the SharePoint 2013 REST API to perform these operations.
+The last debugging option for SharePoint workflows is a new addition for workflow developers due to the change in how workflows are handled in the current platform.
+Recall that in SharePoint, all workflow processing is handed off to an external product, Workflow Manager 1.0.
+When a workflow has to communicate with SharePoint, such as updating the current state of the workflow, collecting data from items or users in a SharePoint site, or when working with tasks, Workflow Manager's activities leverage the SharePoint REST API to perform these operations.
 SharePoint communicates with Workflow Manager using a client library that serves as a proxy to REST services exposed by Workflow Manager.
-Both SharePoint 2013 and Workflow Manager communicate with one another using the standard HTTP and HTTPS protocols.
+Both SharePoint and Workflow Manager communicate with one another using the standard HTTP and HTTPS protocols.